mariushobbhahn/mariushobbhahn.github.io/_drafts/2020-09-15-productivity.md

 ## Framing

 While thinking about productivity I found that sports are a fitting analogy and help to make some aspects clearer.
 Both sports and productivity is limited by physical constaints.
 There is a certain amount you can do per week and it is probably less than the amount of time you are awake.
 Both are trainable and require active effort for improvements.
 Getting rid of our bad habits, improving our work routines, changing our frame of mind and reducing our procrastination are all skills that don't come over night.
 Rather, similar to sports, you have to get better step by step but will likely see tangible improvements over time once you put in some effort.
-While this might sound rather uncomforting, I think it is important to accept this fact.

-Think of productivity as sport: trainable, physical constraints, etc. + there are differences: not too much peaking, etc.

-a) There are physical limitations and constraints
+Especially endurance sports require the correct pacing and so does productivity.
+If your goal was to run a marathon you wouldn't start sprinting from the start line and similarly if you wanted to reach a long-term goal and start by workin 80 hours a week you will very likely not keep up that effort.
+Lastly, different strategies for training show different effectiveness.
+In sports you can overtrain or you can train for the wrong task, e.g. only doing sprints while training for a marathon.

+Before we get into the details of implementation, I think it is very important to further frame what productivity is and how we should think about it to actually achieve more in less time while feeling good.

+TODO: productivity doesn't necessetate suffering; quite the opposite - frees up time, feels good, more choices;

+TODO: don't be guilt driven; working yourself ragged is not a virtue.

-b) Different levels of optimization: 40 - 80h workweek
+TODO: productivity doesn't only include work.
+Could be exercise, books, healthier lifestyle, etc.  Different levels of optimization: 40 - 80h workweek

-## High-level View

-Many decisions are not local but still increase productivity

-a) Make sure you are on the right path: double check you are working towards the goal you want to achieve.
-Prioritize at all stages.
+TODO: atomic changes, forming habits, marginal gains

+TODO: identity not outcome based change

-b) Don't optimize for the short-term, consistency, plot of "academia workload setting"
+TODO: Don't optimize for the short-term, consistency, plot of "academia workload setting", play the long game

+## Implementation

+Note: Tricks and rules to break bad habits and designed for the not-so-smart part of our brain.

+### 1. Conditions

-c) Physical conditions: sleep and fitness
+Physical conditions: sleep and fitness; mental conditions: short-term gratification, limited band-width

+### 2. Environments

 d) Surroundings: optimize for productivity, e.g. right lighting (f.lux, daylight lamp), fresh air, right seating position and ergonomic chairs, split work and rest place, find yourself in groups that are productive

+### 3. Clearly Identify your Goal

+1. Find your goal; key result areas (what are you hired for?); Mountain analogy; Don't overoptimize for your goal: focus on system once you defined your goal. commit to process

+### 4. Prioritize, a lot!!

+2. prioritize hard, 80:20 rule, all levels, re-evaluate from time to time, most important first, drop low-value tasks that keep you busy but don't get results; ABCDE

+3. Planing.
+Plan long-term, Planning fallacy; preparation; slice and dice; start now; action intention; start habit by small first steps;

+4. Outsource and delegate; say no to everything that is not vital to achieving your current goal; say no nicely but firmly; outsource through alarms, calenders, notetaking, etc.; don't spread over too many tools; 2-minute rule of action.

+5. Procrastinate wisely; active not passive;

+6. Evaluation; yourself and feedbacok from others; weekly reviews, etc.; project-based reviews;

+7. Clear communication; communicate priorities to others

+8. Upgrade key skills; never stop learning;

+9. Identify key constraints; identify what's stopping you from your goal; identify bad habits by writing down whatever you currently do; invert the good habit rules (see atomic habits)

+10. Pressure; deadlines; positive mental attitude

+11. Technology; Remove distraction; prioritize hard; good helper if used correctly.

+12. Sessions; 90 min work, 15 min break

+13. No multitasking

+14. Always ask "what is the next action?"

-e) Improve your basic skills: analytics, math backgrounds, coding, etc.
+15. Improve your basic skills: analytics, math backgrounds, coding, etc.

-## Low-level View

-The more day to day decision making process

-a) Prioritize, deligate, communicate

-b) Divide and conquer

-c) Lists for everything
+16. connect things that you want to do with things that you should do.

+17. reframe your beliefs and baselines, e.g. wheelchair

+18. Put in your reps

+19. short-term gratification for long-term rewards

+20. accountability partners & contracts

+21. new homunculus

+22. Set realistic expectations

+23. Account for your flaws: Pretend actions are not stoppable: https://mindingourway.com/where-coulds-go/

 ## Conclusions